Strozzapreti; the priest stranglers!

 Strozzapreti are easy make at home!

-Despite the fact that it is now possible to find commercially produced strozzapreti, there is no doubt that it is still very often homemade.
-Like most pasta, this is made with durum wheat flour, water and a pinch of salt.
-In Emilia-Romagna they don’t usually use egg to make it but in other regions they may include a little egg in the dough mix.
+Despite the fact that it is now possible to find commercially produced dried strozzapreti, it is still very often homemade.
+Some people make it with soft wheat flour and others use durum wheat flour.
+In Emilia-Romagna they don’t always use eggs to make it.
+But, in other regions they may include a little egg in the dough mix.

 For would-be homemade pasta makers I would recommend trying to make strozzapreti at home as it’s fun and not madly difficult, but if you prefer there are also a number of pasta makers that now make a dried version.
 Many of these are artisan producers but even Barilla produces this pasta as part of its Emiliane line.